MrDanaT/D3.js-course/README.md

 Instructions:

-1) Download Python3 from the orginal site.
+1) Download Python3 from the original site.
 2) Run your systems CLI in your project folder.
 3) Enter the next line to host your http server.